Can you fast during your period?

 Impacts on mental health

-The physical and mental consequences of fasting during your period can lead to health issues in the short or long term.
+The physical and mental consequences of fasting during your period can lead to health issues short or long term.
 It is therefore essential to listen to your body during the Lent to avoid weakening it and risking complications later on.

 Our tips for preparing your body before fasting during your period

-Favoritize foods high in iron, such as :
+Choose foods high in iron, such as:

-• spinach
+• the spinach

 • the lenses